yupenghe/REPTILE/README.md

 ```

 ## Test REPTILE
-Below command can be used To test whether REPTILE is correctly installed and all requirements
+Below command can be used to test whether REPTILE is correctly installed and all requirements
 are met.
 ```
 cd REPTILE/test